Probing Lepton Number Violation: A Comprehensive Survey of Dimension-7 SMEFT: Probing SMEFT operators using low-energy observables

 where $\psi_{100}(0)$ is the wave function of the incoming muon in the $1s$ ground state of the atom and from a mass dimension scaling $|\psi_{100}(0)|^2$ should scale as $[M]^3$. $Q$ is a mass dimension one quantity that parametrizes the dependence on phase space, nuclear matrix elements, etc. We note that the above estimation mainly tries to capture the new physics scaling behavior and ignores most of the technicalities involved in a careful estimation of the actual rates.
 Nevertheless, for our purpose, the above-mentioned estimate shows that for a new physics scale $\Lambda \sim 1$ TeV the conversion rate is $\mathcal{O}(10^{-24})$, which is well beyond the expected sensitivity of Mu2e.
-Given the order of magnitude estimate as well as the largely unsettled uncertainties due to the lack of nuclear matrix elements, we do not include LNV $\mu^-\to e^+$ conversion in nuclei in our final parameter space analysis.
+Given the order of magnitude estimate as well as the largely unsettled uncertainties due to the lack of nuclear matrix elements, we do not include LNV $\mu^-\to e^+$ conversion in nuclei in our final parameter space analysis\footnote{Note that a recent study in Ref.~\cite{Conlin:2020veq} discuss the charged lepton flavour violating muonium-antimuonium oscillations in the context of LEFT operators.
+However, as such a process does not violate total lepton number, it does not provide constraints for the LNV dimension-7 SMEFT operators.}.